Locals Welcome Resumption Of Sibi-Harnai Train Service After 17 Years - UrduPoint

 The renewed accessibility provided by the Sibi-Harnai train service is anticipated to not only catalyze commercial endeavors but also foster avenues for the locals to elevate their socio-economic conditions.

-"The long-awaited railway line, traversing rugged and perilous terrains, including mountainous regions, has been hailed as a vital transportation link in the province by Muhammad Asfand Khan, a local resident who spoke to APP.
+"The long-awaited railway line, traversing rugged and perilous terrains, including mountainous regions, has been hailed as a vital transportation link in the province by Muhammad Asfand Khan, a local resident told APP on Sunday.
 He highlighted the restored railway track's significance, providing an affordable travel alternative and a catalyst for economic growth in the area.
 Originally established during the late 18th century under British rule, this railway section was deemed instrumental in Balochistan's development.
 However, in 2006, a banned armed organization orchestrated bombings that extensively damaged bridges and tracks along this line.

 Hikmat Khan Bugti, another resident, emphasized the absence of proper roads, making train travel a much-needed alternative.
 The reopening of this railway track drastically reduces the travel distance between Harnai and Sibi, eliminating the necessity for a 330-kilometer journey to Quetta.